2105 - Sick Leave

 This policy

-- Provides a definition of sick leave for represented and excluded employees.
+- Provides a definition of sick leave.

 - Provides sick leave entitlement per California Code of Regulations, Government Codes, Memoranda of Understanding, and Labor Codes.